 You claim Special Damages to offset the financial costs of the manual handling injury, so you will not be out of pocket due to the actions of others.

-Each person in a workplace accident claim* is different from another one.
-The financial effects may be heavier on you than on someone in a similar situation.
+The financial effects may be more severe for you than for someone in a similar situation.
 If you have children, you may need to claim for their care while you recover from the manual handling injury.

 You may claim for what is needed to maintain a similar quality of life as before you suffered due to the effects of the workplace accident.